 Next Generation of Entrepreneurs Flourish

-The entrepreneurial spirit in the next generation of business leaders is flourishing, with sustainable products and practices on the minds of many of those who participated in the Young Enterprise Scheme (YES) Rotorua/Taupō regional final at Toi Ohomai Institute of Technology this week.
+The entrepreneurial spirit in the next generation of business leaders is flourishing with sustainable products and practices being developed, thanks in part to the impact of COVID-19.

 High school students from across the Bay of Plenty have been working hard to develop a successful business as part of this year’s Young Enterprise Scheme (YES).

 Toi Ohomai remains a key sponsor of this event, with regional finals being held in both Tauranga and Rotorua recently.

 The Rotorua finals was made up of teams competing from Rotorua, Tokoroa and Taupō while students from the Western Bay of Plenty competed in Tauranga.

 As the impact of COVID-19 hit homes, schools and businesses, students taking part in YES had to try and come up with business plans, focus groups and product testing all while being in Level 4 Lockdown.

 YES Tauranga Regional Co-ordinator Pascale Hyboud-Peron said the restrictions COVID-19 placed on the teams meant they had to adapt to a new way of working.

 “We had teams running focus groups on Zoom and campaigns on Facebook.
 COVID certainly presented them with a challenge but they did remarkably well to overcome it.”

 Sustainability and innovation were key themes across all the groups with the two regional winners having an environmental focus.